2025–26 Dutch Basketball Cup

-The 2025–26 Basketball Cup, also known as the Dutch Basketball Cup, is the 58th season of the Netherlands' national basketball cup tournament.
+The 2025–26 Basketball Cup, also known as the Dutch Basketball Cup, was the 58th season of the Netherlands' national basketball cup tournament.
 The first round began on 17 October 2025.
-The season will end with the Finals on 21 or 22 March 2026.
+The season will ended with the Final on 22 March 2026.

-Heroes Den Bosch is the defending title holder, having won the 2024–25 season.
+Heroes Den Bosch was the defending title holder, having won the 2024–25 season.
+They were unable to retain their title for a third year in a row, being defeated by Donar in the semi-finals.

+The final was played by Donar and Landstede Hammers.
+It was their respective twelfth and seventh appearance in the final.
+Donar had already won the final 7 times before, whereas Landstede was still to earn their first title.
+Donar won the final 78–77, earning them an eighth title.

 Bracket

 In the first two rounds, no professional teams participate and therefore consists of Promotiedivisie teams and under.
-In the third round, BNXT League teams join the tournament.
+In the third round, BNXT League teams joined the tournament.